The Napa Valley Wine Train is a fabulous day trip to take from San Francisco, but I didn’t even know.

 You’ll arrive in Napa with time to spare, so once you’ve checked in, you can pop into the gift shop or have a wander near the station.
 I found two wonderful places very close by, The Fatted Calf and The Model Bakery.
 I returned to buy some salami and sausages at The Fatted Calf, but was too full to try anything at the bakery–I’ll just have to go back, I suppose (darn).

 Everyone is given assigned seating, so boarding was done in a very orderly fashion.
 There are two lunch times: one group dines on the outbound trip and the other half dines coming back.
 We were in the later seating, so we were given our appetizers in the lounge car and I had a glass of wine, while my daughter chose from the non-alcoholic drink menu.

-We were told to feel free to explore the antique train (1915-1917) from front to back, which I did after finishing our delicious appetizers which included Scottish smoked salmon, calamari, a crunchy seaweed salad, fresh fruit and assorted international cheese.
+We were told to feel free to explore the antique train (1915-1917) from front to back, which I did after finishing our delicious appetizers which included Scottish smoked salmon, calamari, a crunchy seaweed salad, fresh fruit and assorted international cheeses.
 The interior of the train was so beautifully decorated with lovely drapes and period paintings.
 The Silverado car, which serves a barbecue meal had a Western style decor.
 Our Gourmet Express meal car was very elegant, and the last meal car was the Vista Dome, which featured atrium type windows for a really light and open feel.
 I really noticed the attention to detail throughout the entire train.

 Of course there’s a wine-tasting car, offering wine from many of the wineries we were passing through, which seems like the perfect place to taste them!
 During the rest of the trip, we relaxed in our comfortable seats and enjoyed the view, passing numerous vineyards and wineries on the way to St. Helena.